Pruning at Initialization -- A Sketching Perspective: Related Work

 \section{Related Work}

-The main research approach for pruning deep neural networks follows the train$\rightarrow$prune$\rightarrow$fine-tune pipeline \cite{mozer1988skeletonization,molchanov2016pruning,lecun1989optimal,hassibi1993optimal,han2015learning,guo2016dynamic}.
-Those methods require training until convergence, then pruning and finally fine tuning.
-Thus, they have the ability to save computations at inference time.
-Another approach for pruning is sparsifying the model during training where training and pruning are performed simultaneously \cite[and more]{chauvin1988back,carreira2018learning,louizoslearning,bellecdeep,mocanu2018scalable,mostafa2019parameter}.
+The main DNN pruning approach follows the train$\rightarrow$prune$\rightarrow$fine-tune pipeline \cite{mozer1988skeletonization,molchanov2016pruning,lecun1989optimal,hassibi1993optimal,han2015learning,guo2016dynamic,bartoldson2020generalization}.
+It requires training until convergence, then pruning and finally fine tuning.
+This saves computations at inference time.
+Another approach sparsifies the model during training where training and pruning are performed simultaneously \cite{chauvin1988back,carreira2018learning,louizoslearning,bellecdeep,mocanu2018scalable,mostafa2019parameter,back2023magnitude,you2022supertickets}.
 In this case, the fine tuning stage is omitted.
-Those methods have limited ability to improve training efficiency and the gain is mainly for inference time.
+The main gain of these methods is also at inference time.
 Lastly, pruning at initialization, which is our focus, aims to zero parameters at initialization.
-Such methods can improve efficiency in parameters for both training and inference \cite{evci2020rigging}.
-Additionally, it can be used for neural architecture search \cite{mellor2021neural,white2021powerful,abdelfattah2021zero} and for gaining a deeper theoretical understanding of DNN \cite{arora2018stronger}.
+Such methods improve efficiency in parameters for both training and inference \cite{evci2020rigging}.
+Additionally, it can be used for neural architecture search \cite{mellor2021neural,white2021powerful,abdelfattah2021zero,you2022supertickets} and for gaining a deeper theoretical understanding of DNN \cite{arora2018stronger}.

-In this work, we discuss pruning network by simply zeroing weights (unstructured pruning).
-Yet, another approach is to remove complete neurons of the network (structured pruning) \cite{novikov2015tensorizing,jaderbergspeeding,chenotov2,chen2021only} (for a comprehensive survey see \cite{neill2020overview}).
+In this work, we discuss pruning by simply zeroing weights (unstructured pruning).
+Yet, another approach is to remove complete neurons (structured pruning) \cite{novikov2015tensorizing,jaderbergspeeding,chenotov2,chen2021only,neill2020overview,rachwan2022winning,li2022revisiting,bartoldson2020generalization,ganjdanesh2022interpretations}.
 These methods generally include more parameters than unstructured ones but are usually more beneficial for computational time on standard hardware.
-However, unstructured pruned models also have this advantages as it can lead to reduced computations for some hardware while maintaining a low number of parameters \cite{evci2020rigging}.
-In addition, a method originally presented for unstructured pruning that employs scoring has been extended for structured pruning at initialization \cite{van2020single}.
-Therefore, the concepts presented in this work can potentially be extended to structured pruning as well.
+Unstructured pruning can lead to reduced computations for some hardware while maintaining a low number of parameters \cite{evci2020rigging}.
+Note that the concepts presented in our work may be extended to structured pruning as some method originally presented for unstructured pruning that employ scoring has been extended for structured pruning at initialization \cite{van2020single,rachwan2022winning}.